ZacGeurts/ConsoleExtras/Readme.md

 PC x86 DOS Gaming<BR />
 [GOG Free](https://www.gog.com/en/partner/free_games)<BR />
-Some will run on DOSBOX or ScummVM.
+Some will run on DOSBOX or ScummVM (Years before 2000).
 Check the system requirements on the game page.